MrStarbird/PStar4-Randomizer/Readme.txt

 -Set 10: Elsydeon, Silver Tusk, Psycho Wand

 Enemy Randomization and Customization:
 There are different ways to randomize an enemy in this randomizer.
 Selecting "Randomize Element Strengths" will randomize what element each enemy is weak to or strong against.
 Due to the possibility of complete damage immunity, I have decided that no enemy will have complete immunity to damage, so the strongest they could be against any element would be to reduce the damage by 50%.
 Due to this, however, three enemies had to have their HP values changed.
 Haunt goes from 3 HP to 100 HP, Dimensworm goes from 4 HP to 200 HP, and Outerbeast goes from 6 HP to 300 HP.
 "Randomize Status Strengths" randomizes each enemy's resistances to debuffs and status effects.
 This includes bosses as well, making your status techniques and skills much more useful.
 "Randomized Insta-death Strengths" randomizes each enemy's resistances to instant death abilities.
 This also holds true for bosses, meaning that they possibly can be killed in one shot.
 With this option, both Spark and Hijammer are no longer exclusive to mechanical enemies and can work on enemies regardless of type.

 There are also three slider bars that will change an Enemy's HP and how much Meseta and Experience they drop.
-You can set each of them so that all enemies have
-50%, 150%, 100%, or 200% of their original values.
-If on the slider, you choose ???%, it will randomizes the value of each individual enemy between 50%, 100%, 150%, and
+You can set each of them so that all enemies have 50%, 150%, 100%, or 200% of their original values.
+If on the slider, you choose ???%, it will randomizes the value of each individual enemy between 50%, 100%, 150%, and 200%.
-200%.
 For instance, one enemy could have twice as much HP and then the next could have half as much.

 The only enemy immune to these changes is Zio 1 (the unbeatable one in Zio's Fort).
 This is because actually beating him crashes the game.

 4. Known Issues

 Item Buffs Multi-Target:
 As noted above, there is a small, non-breaking graphical bug with this option selected where the animation will only appear over one character.
 All characters will show up on the screen, noting that they are being targeted.
 They are being buffed properly, but it's just something that can't be fixed.

 Text Skipping in the Air Castle:
-As noted above, entering the room with the Eclipse Torch chest will automatically start the fight with the Specter and then continue onto Lashiec.
+As noted above, entering the room with the Eclipse Torch chest MAY automatically start the fight with the Specter and then continue onto Lashiec.
 Normally you have to open the chest with the fake Eclipse Torch first in order to start the fights.
+This doesn't always happen, but be aware that the possibility is there.

+Character Stat Randomization:
+There is a slight possibility of stats being randommized incorrectly and giving huge bonuses in the hundreds.
+This should NOT happen but without further testing, there is a small possibility.

 5. Thanks

 Thanks and shoutouts to the Phantasy Star IV speedrunning community for inspiring me to work on this randomizer and those who have offered to test the program out.
 These include but are not limited to: Jencey86, KillerSPER, Zexerousheroes, kiaten619, TylertheDriver, Jiseed, and Bichphuongballs.

 Big thanks to Lory_90 for contributing all of the information needed to allow for Text Skipping.